WHU-USI3DV/CityAnchor/README.md

 To facilitate related research, we plan to make CityAnchor open source, including but not limited to the following:

-- [ ] Upload our paper to arXiv and create a project page.
 - [x] Create an easy-to-use demo. **Everyone can use CityAnchor!**
 - [x] Provide the weights of **pre-trained CityAnchor model (7B)**.
 - [ ] Provide the weights of pre-trained CityAnchor model (13B).
 - [x] Release the codes inlcuding training and evaluation scripts.
 - [x] Release the training data and evaluation data.
+- [x] Expand CityAnchor for more city-scale datasets.
-- [ ] Create easy-to-follow dataloader script for grounding on your own city-scale dataset (coming soon)
+- [x] Create easy-to-follow dataloader script for grounding on your own dataset.
 - [ ] Achieve more interesting work.

 ## 💾 Dataset Download and Processing